VitruviusLabs/typescript/packages/ts-predicate/documentation/type-hint.md

 - anonymous class
 - class Name

+Note:
+- Strings with new lines, double quotes, or longer than 36 characters will be abbreviated to a character count.
-Note: generator refers to a generator function.
+- generator refers to a generator function.

 ## GetName